 For incidents between students and employees, the Director of Title IX Compliance will work in partnership with the Executive Director for Human Resources or designee to investigate and resolve the allegation.
 Director of Title IX Compliance - A-B Tech's Director of Title IX Compliance oversees compliance with all aspects of the Sexual Misconduct policy.
-The Coordinator works under the Vice President for Student Services.
-Questions about this policy and procedure should be directed to the Director of Title IX Compliance.
-Anyone wishing to make a report relating to Sexual Misconduct, discrimination or harassment may do so by reporting the concern to the College's Director of Title IX Compliance.
+Anyone wishing to make a report relating to Sexual Misconduct may do so by reporting the concern to the College's Director of Title IX Compliance.

+Michele Hathcock

-Michele Hathcock Director of Title IX Compliance Office of the Vice President for Student Services Asheville Campus 828-398-7932 michelechathcock@abtech.edu
+Director of Title IX Compliance

+Office of the Vice President for Student Services

+Asheville Campus

+828-398-7932

+michelechathcock@abtech.edu